Toward Highly Efficient and Private Submodular Maximization via Matrix-Based Acceleration: Benchmark: Greedy Selection

 \section{Benchmark: Greedy Selection}

-In this section, we present two implementations of the greedy selection algorithm as our benchmarks.
+In this section, we present 4 versions of greedy selection algorithm.
+We also give analysis on their performance, because they are important for analysis of our own data structure.
+In Section~\ref{sec:benchmark:greedy}, we present original greedy algorithm and its approximate version.
+Then in Section~\ref{sec:benchmark:naive}, we present greedy algorithm with naive implementation, which means that the algorithm calculate submodular function value by quadratic form and inner product.
+In Section~\ref{sec:benchmark:batch}, we introduce the batch version of greedy algorithm.

-\subsection{Analysis on greedy algorithms}
+\subsection{Analysis on Greedy Algorithms}

 The greedy selection algorithm starts with an empty set $S_0 = \emptyset$.
 In each iteration, the algorithm chooses the element maximizing the marginal increment to add into the set, until the set eventually contains $k$ elements.
-To be more specific, in iteration $t\in\{1,2,\cdots,k\}$, we let
+To be more specific, in iteration $t\in\{1,2,\cdots,k\}$, we let $S_t \leftarrow S_{t-1} + \{j_t\}.$ where the element in the singleton is given by $ j_t=\arg\max_{j\in\ov{S}_{t-1}} f(S_{t-1}+\{j\}) $.
+Although the greedy selection algorithm is very simple, it is effective in the sense that the approximation error of it is $1-1/e$.